solaris0675/EstateMap/README.md

 # EstateMap
 A map-based real estate platform where buyers discover listings on an interactive map, owners post properties, and admins approve them
-# 🗺️ EstateMap — Property Finder
+# 🗺️ EstateMap — Map Based Property Finder

 A real-time, map-based real estate platform where buyers can discover properties, owners can list them, and admins can moderate listings — all in a single-page, no-framework web app.